 2. The usual method of warning a consumer is by labeling.
-When a warning by label is required by statute, the failure to give the required warning may be negligence per se.
-See, e.g., Palmer v.
-A.H.
-Robins Co., 684 P.2d 187 (Colo.
-1984).
-In that case, Instruction 9:14 should be used rather than this instruction.

-3. Other methods of warning may be reasonable, depending on the circumstances.
+However, unless a warning by label is required by statute, in which case the failure to give the required warning may be negligence per se, see, e.g., White v.
+Rose, 241 F.2d 94 (10th Cir.
+1957) (by implication), other methods of giving warning may be reasonable, depending on the circumstances.
 In those cases, the last sentence of this instruction should be omitted or be appropriately modified.